Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

-\textbf{Remark.} In the case $\Gamma = F_n$ every weak free factor system is a free factor system, and the same is true for finitely generated groups, by Grushko's Theorem.
-The reader interested solely in $F_n$ or other finitely generated $\Gamma$ may therefore safely ignore the adjective ``weak'', which should cut down on the technical overload of this section.
+\textbf{Remark.} In the cases that $\Gamma = F_n$ or $\Gamma$ is finitely generated, Grushko's Theorem combined with the Kurosh Subgroup Theorem implies that every weak free factor system is a free factor system.
+The reader interested solely in $F_n$ or other finitely generated groups $\Gamma$ may therefore safely ignore the adjective ``weak'', which should cut down on the technical overload of the remaining subsections of Section~\ref{SectionBasicFFDefs}.
 Also, the Extension Lemma~\ref{LemmaExtension} will provide a relative setting in which we can also ignore ``weak'', which we shall do forever afterwards, once the Extension Lemma is proved.